MapsPeople/docs/collections/_cms/kiosk.md

 Log in to the CMS and create a new Location Type.
 Give it a name like e.g. "Kiosk".

-Create all your physical kiosks as Locations in the CMS with the Type you just created.
+Create all your physical kiosks as Locations in the CMS with the Location Type you just created.

 ## Configure the kiosk